DistributedSystems-UFG/atividade-de-programacao-seguranca---parte-1-Adrm00/README.md

 - Run the client code (for led control and thermometer access)

-$ python3 thermometer_client.py
+$ python3 thermometer_client.py 'user' 'password'

-$ python3 led_client.py 1 red  --or-- $ python3 led_client.py 0 red (turn on and off, respectively.
+$ python3 led_client.py 1 red 'user' 'password'  --or-- $ python3 led_client.py 0 red 'user' 'password' (turn on and off, respectively.
 Just examples)

-(If necessary, edit the const.py file with the **public** IP address of the gRPC server -- server-2)
+(Use registered 'user' and 'password' in gRPC for authentication) (If necessary, edit the const.py file with the **public** IP address of the gRPC server -- server-2)

 ## Overall structure of the system